-- the type of abstraction (river, lake or groundwater) - the distance of the abstraction from the designated shellfish area - the WFD status of the water body within which the abstraction is located - the abstraction rate, expressed in cubic metres per day

-• the WFD risk designations associated with the abstractions and the reasons behind the designations

-The WFD risk assessment in relation to abstractions was updated in 2008 to feed into the draft RBMPs.
-Abstractions are deemed to be 'at risk' if they account for a significant proportion (>10%) of the resource.
-For river abstractions, the net abstraction is expressed as a proportion of the Q95 flow (i.e. the flow that is exceeded 95% of the time).
+- the type of abstraction (river, lake or groundwater) - the distance of the abstraction from the designated shellfish area - the WFD status of the water body within which the abstraction is located - the abstraction rate, expressed in cubic metres per day - the WFD risk designations associated with the abstractions and the reasons behind the designations abstraction is expressed as a proportion of the Q95 flow (i.e. the flow that is exceeded 95% of the time).
 For lake abstractions, the net abstraction is expressed as a proportion of the Q50 inflow to the lake (i.e. the long term median inflow).
 For groundwater abstractions, the net abstraction is expressed as a proportion of recharge volume (i.e. long term average recharge across the groundwater bodies).